ruester/gfz-command-line-tool-repository/doc/JsonConfigurationExplaned.md

 The title specifies an identifier that will also be used in the process description provided by the wps server.

+As the same as with the overall process it is also possible to include a field "abstract" and to provide a string with the description of the input parameter here.
+Please notice that this field is optional.

 The useAs gives the basic process skeleton the information about how to transfer the data to the command line program.